Nana Glen, New South Wales: History

 Historically a popular area for logging red cedar and other hardwoods.

 Gold was mined in the area in the late 19th-Century and early 20th Century.

 In November 2019, Nana Glen was affected by bushfires during the 2019–20 Australian bushfire season.

 In February 2021, Nana Glen was the scene of a major derailment of a train carrying dangerous goods, with up to 16 carriages and two engines jackknifed in flood waters.
 This blocked the North Coast line for some time.

+In May 2023, The Altar was expanded to include two sites, named after a local well liked community member.

 Transport

 A railway station on the North Coast railway existed between 1922 and 1974.